 At Moneyling, our mission is to help close the wealth gap by providing comprehensive and accessible financial education to schools and communities.
-Our solution delivers integrated, multi-dicipline financial literacy programs from 8th-grade through high school.
+Our solution delivers integrated, multidisciplinary financial literacy programs from 6th-grade through high school.
 We provide students with essential financial knowledge, support educators with expertly designed curricula, and foster community engagement through partnerships with financial institutions to empower all involved.
 We aim to create a financially literate generation capable of making informed decisions, building wealth, and achieving financial security, thereby contributing to a more equitable and prosperous society.

 The world of money is changing.
 The workplace is different, and it has become more challenging to save for retirement.
 Additionally, medical bills and others have become increasingly more costly, and many people are not familiar with how to use helpful tools designed to help the consumer, such as Healthcare Savings Account (HSA).